oniony/TMSU/README.md

 You can query for files with or without particular tags:

     $ tmsu files fruit and not still-life

+Mount the virtual filesystem to an empty directory:

+    $ mkdir mp
+    $ tmsu mount mp

 A subcommand overview and detail on how to use each subcommand is available via the integrated help: